ahmadumair/ea-prototype/README.md

 - and Finally, click the "Find Price Component(s)" button

   You will be presented, with all the 281 records upfront, which
-  - you can add/delete by single click
+  - you can add/delete by a single click
   - the discounted price for each item i.e. 50% of the actual price
   - Also, you will get the updated results by applying different filters.

-You can save this Promotion, going back to main Promotion management page with different statuses, etc.
+You can save this Promotion, by going back to the main Promotion management page with different statuses, etc.